awsdocs/amazon-route53-docs/doc_source/resource-record-sets-values-latency-alias.md

 The value that you choose from the list or that you type in the field depends on the AWS resource that you're routing traffic to\.

-For information about what AWS resources you can target, see [Value/route traffic to](resource-record-sets-values-alias-common.md#rrsets-values-alias-common-target)\.
+For information about what AWS resources you can target, see [common values for alias records for value/route traffic to](resource-record-sets-values-alias-common.md#rrsets-values-alias-common-target)\.

 For more information about how to configure Route 53 to route traffic to specific AWS resources, see [Routing internet traffic to your AWS resources](routing-to-aws-resources.md)\.

 ## Region<a name="rrsets-values-latency-alias-region"></a>

 The Amazon EC2 region where the resource that you specified in this record resides\.
 Route 53 recommends an Amazon EC2 Region based on other values that you've specified\.
+This also applies to private hosted zones\.
 We recommend that you not change this value\.

 Note the following:
 + You can only create one latency record for each Amazon EC2 Region\.